How Football Hooligan Rankings Work

 - +10% Bonus: For medium fights (10-24 vs 10-24) that end in under 1 minute.

-- Sparring Match: If a fight is marked as "sparring," its total point value is reduced to 30% to reflect its lower stakes.
+- Tryouts Match: If a fight is marked as "tryouts," its total point value is reduced to 30% to reflect its lower stakes.

 - Country Strength Multipliers: The strength of your opponent's country affects point values.